Black people: United States

 In 1988, the civil rights leader Jesse Jackson urged Americans to use instead the term "African American" because it had a historical cultural base and was a construction similar to terms used by European descendants, such as German American, Italian American, etc. Since then, African American and black have often had parallel status.
 However, controversy continues over which, if any, of the two terms is more appropriate.
 Maulana Karenga argues that the term African-American is more appropriate because it accurately articulates their geographical and historical origin.
 Others have argued that "black" is a better term because "African" suggests foreignness, although black Americans helped found the United States.
 Still others believe that the term "black" is inaccurate because African Americans have a variety of skin tones.
 Some surveys suggest that the majority of Black Americans have no preference for "African American" or "black", although they have a slight preference for "black" in personal settings and "African American" in more formal settings.

 In the U.S. census race definitions, black and African Americans are citizens and residents of the United States with origins in the black racial groups of Africa.
-According to the Office of Management and Budget, the grouping includes individuals who self-identify as African American, as well as persons who emigrated from nations in the Caribbean and sub-Saharan Africa.
-The grouping is thus based on geography, and may contradict or misrepresent an individual's self-identification, since not all immigrants from sub-Saharan Africa are "black".
+According to the Office of Management and Budget, the grouping includes individuals who self-identify as African American, as well as persons who emigrated from nations in the Caribbean and Africa.
+The grouping is thus based on geography, and may contradict or misrepresent an individual's self-identification, since not all immigrants from Africa are "black".
 The Census Bureau also notes that these classifications are socio-political constructs and should not be interpreted as scientific or anthropological.

 According to U.S. Census Bureau data, African immigrants generally do not self-identify as African American.
 The overwhelming majority of African immigrants identify instead with their own respective ethnicities (~95%).
 Immigrants from some Caribbean, Central American and South American nations and their descendants may or may not also self-identify with the term.

 Recent surveys of African Americans using a genetic testing service have found varied ancestries that show different tendencies by region and sex of ancestors.
 These studies found that on average, African Americans have 73.2–80.9% West African, 18–24% European, and 0.8–0.9% Native American genetic heritage, with large variation between individuals.

 According to studies in the Journal of Personality and Social Psychology, U.S. residents consistently overestimate the size, physical strength, and formidability of young black men.